chaos-polymtl/lethe/doc/source/examples/multiphysics/capillary-wave/capillary-wave.rst

 Acknowledgment
 ----------------

-We would like to thank Dr. Fabian Denner for sharing his time and knowledge throughout the process of developing this example.
+We would like to thank Prof. Fabian Denner for sharing his time and knowledge throughout the process of developing this example.

 ----------